MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-in-with-username-password.md

 ## Sign in using username and password

-To sign in a user using username (email address) and password, will use the `signIn(username:password:delegate)` method, which will respond asynchronously by calling one of the methods on the passed delegate object which must implement the `SignInStartDelegate` protocol.
+To sign in a user using username (email address) and password, will use the `signIn(username:password:delegate)` method, which will respond asynchronously by calling one of the methods on the passed delegate object, which must implement the `SignInStartDelegate` protocol.

 1. In the `signIn(username:password:delegate)` method, we pass in the email address that the user supplied us with, their password, and pass `self` for the delegate: